Display to header level

 The word conservancy often appears in the names of land trusts.
 But don’t assume that the XYZ Conservancy is a land trust.
 It may be an organization wholly dedicated to raising money for public park improvements, or a land development company, or something else entirely.

-Most land trusts are completely independent, private charitable corporations and are tax exempt under section 501(c)(3) of the Internal Revenue Code.
+Most land trusts are completely independent, private charitable corporations that are tax exempt under section 501(c)(3) of the Internal Revenue Code.
 The board of directors or trustees, which directs and is responsible for the actions of a land trust, is comprised of individuals drawn from the communities the land trust serves.

 Some land trusts are arms of larger charitable organizations whose missions extend beyond conservation.
 For example, the Brandywine Conservancy & Museum of Art consists of one division focused on land conservation and another division focused on art.